-We’re here to let you in on a pretty widely known secret about art history: it was all about sex.
-Nude representations of men and women caused scandals throughout centuries (female nudes of course more often, unfortunately).
-Often dressed-up in a religious or mythological costume they often violated “the good taste” of the epoch because of their open straightforwardness.
+We’re here to let you in on a pretty widely known secret about art history: it is all about sex.
+Nude representations of men and women caused scandals throughout the centuries (female nudes of course more often, unfortunately).
+Often dressed up in a religious or mythological costume they often violated “the good taste” of the epoch because of their open straightforwardness.

-In celebration of the wildly erotic tendencies of artists over the centuries, we’ve put together a list of the most jaw-dropping-ly female nudes painting.
+In celebration of the wildly erotic tendencies of artists over the centuries, we’ve put together a list of the most jaw-dropping female nude painting.
 Are you ready for a ride?

 1. Praxiteles, Aphrodite

 Although the Greeks had no problem showing their male Gods and figures without clothes, the same rules did not apply to women.
 Even Aphrodite, the Greek Goddess of love, was always sculpted wearing loosely-draped robes.
 But in the mid-fourth century BCE, a sculptor named Praxiteles gave form to a naked Aphrodite.
 His Aphrodite, undressing for her bath and completely naked, her right hand modestly covering her pubic area, was the first life-size representation of a nude female form.